mozilla/addon-sdk/packages/api-utils/docs/loader.md

 are first resolved relative to requirer module `id` and result of it is then resolved using given `paths` configuration.
 Although you still may end up with a relative module id (if entry point module id is relative itself).
-In those cases you have to decide want entry point module is relative to and provide appropriate `./` mapping in `paths`:
+In those cases you have to decide what entry point module is relative to and provide appropriate `./` mapping in `paths`:

     let { Loader } = require('toolkit/loader');